groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/groupdocs-annotation-java-text-redaction-tutorial/_index.md

 annotator.add(textRedaction);
 ```

-The `setMessage()` field is crucial for compliance—it lets you document the reason for redaction without revealing the redacted content.
+The `setMessage()` field records the reason for redaction without exposing the hidden content.

-### Saving Your Redacted Document
+### Step 5: Save the Redacted Document and Clean Up

-Finally, save the annotated document with proper resource cleanup:
+Persist the changes and release resources.

 ```java
 // Save the annotated document